hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 To light him on his way, The wicked Div,
 Intent on ill, dug in the garden-path

 A deep pit, masked and made it good with boughs.
-V. 30

 Ere dawn the Arab chieftain hied him thither